dmytrokuksenko/FEA-Portfolio/solid-disk/README.md

 Figure 4.
 The distribution of stresses in a solid disk: a) tangential (𝜎𝑡) stress, and b) radial (𝜎𝑟) stress.

 ## References
-1. Guido Dhondt & Klaus Witting, “CALCULIX: A Free Three-Dimensional Structural Finite Element Program”, accessed February 17, 2022, http://www.calculix.de/.
-2. Matej Borovinšek, “PrePoMax”, accessed February 17, 2022, https://prepomax.fs.um.si/
-3. Matej Borovinšek, “PrePoMax Documentation”, accessed February 17, 2022, https://gitlab.com/MatejB/PrePoMax
-4. “CalculiX: Developers Area of CalculiX Finite Element Software”, accessed February 17, 2022, https://github.com/calculix
-5. Abdul Mubeen.
+1. Abdul Mubeen.
 “15.
 Rotating Rings, Discs and Cylinders” In Mechanics of Solids, 2nd edition, 515-547.
 New Delhi: Pearson, 2011.
-6. Sayem Uddin, “Finite element modeling and analysis of composite flywheel disk including effects of filament-winding mosaic pattern”.
+2. Sayem Uddin, “Finite element modeling and analysis of composite flywheel disk including effects of filament-winding mosaic pattern”.
 Doctoral Dissertation, The university of New South Wales, 2013.

-## Appendix A: Installation of the PrePoMax and CalculiX
-The installation of open-source packages can be a daunting and time-consuming endeavor.
-However, the benefits of open-source software outweigh this shortcoming.
-Sometimes, a step-by-step guide provided by the developers lacks guidelines on the essential installation steps.
-To circumvent this limitation, this section outlines the steps for the installation of PrePoMax and CalculiX.
-PrePoMax can be downloaded as a ZIP archive from [2].
-Another alternative is the installation from source code that is available from Gitlab [3].
-The former is the best way, since a ZIP archive contains a portable version of PrePoMax that doesn’t require installation.
-After unpacking the archive, one can run the executable file, PrePoMax.exe, to start working with the software package.
-A user manual can be found in [4].
-CalculiX can be installed either on Linux- or Windows-based machines.
-The source code is available on GitHub [5].
-A Linux system can be installed on either a Virtual Machine, e.g., Oracle Virtual Box, or run on a Windows Subsystem for Linux (WSL).
-The latest version of the code can be either cloned from the master branch or downloaded as a TAR archive from the main GitHub page.
-After unpacking the archive, the next step is to allow all files to be executable by typing the following command. sudo chmod - R 777 ./*
-The necessary dependencies must be installed by executing the requirements.txt file with pip using the following command: pip3 install -r requirements.txt
-The aforementioned two steps should be sufficient to run the Linux executable.
-Of note, the source-code should be recompiled after altering any of the files or appending new files to the source code.